 Dairy Free Pesto

-You may think that parmesan cheese is a must-have ingredient in pesto but give this dairy free version a try and you won't believe how little you'll miss the dairy.
+You may think that parmesan cheese is a must-have ingredient in pesto but give our dairy free, vegan parm cheese a try and you won't believe how little you'll miss the dairy.

 - 1 packed cup fresh basil leaves

 - 1/4 cup freshly toasted pine nuts or walnuts

 - 3 tablespoons extra virgin olive oil, more if needed

 - Mini food processor or hand blender